-If you believe an angry ex will drain your joint bank accounts (and neither party has yet filed for divorce), open a new account in your name and transfer adequate funds to live on.
+If you believe an angry ex will drain your joint bank accounts (and neither party has filed for divorce yet), open a new account in your name and transfer adequate funds to live on.

 Delaying The Divorce Process

-There are situations where a father will request either full or 50/50 custody to scare a wife into settling for less during divorce settlement negotiations.
-And she may be willing to take less than she is entitled to, if it means retaining full custody of her children.
+There are situations where a spouse will request either full or 50/50 custody to scare their partner into settling for less during divorce settlement negotiations.
 Your best bet is to offer split custody from the beginning.
-This takes away any leverage a husband can use and it is in the best interest of the children to spend equal time with two parents who love them.
+This takes away any leverage your spouse can use and it's in the best interest of the children to spend equal time with two parents who love them.

 It may seem far-fetched, but vindictive exes are capable of anything.
 Stalking and harassment should be reported to the police, and your guard should be up at all times.
-It is important not to reveal private or sensitive information publicly, such as among friends or on social media, as your words may be used against you in court.
+It's important not to reveal private or sensitive information publicly, such as among friends or on social media, as your words can be used against you in court.

 Sheehan E. Using Rule 11 Sanctions to Punish Accusers Who Make False Allegations of Child Sexual Abuse in Custody and Divorce Cases: Rule 11 Sanctions and False Allegations of Child Sexual Abuse.
 Fam Court Rev. 2019;57(1):121-135. doi:10.1111/fcre.12400